Generic selectors

 My thesis is therefore that climate change is not a global phenomenon and almost apocalyptic as it is shown us by the media but it is strictly local, fully reversible and controlled.

 I would also like to point out that I do not have the means to check if climate change, so heavily advertised in the media, is true on a global scale or whether it is just another global profit making hysteria to” protect climate”, but really the money for this purpose is spent on Luciferian goals.
 Greenhouse gases surely have impact on climate in large industrial and at the same time the most primitive cities.
 When however I watch the growing population of polar bears and still severe winters in the world, I doubt that ‘climate change’ on a global scale, in a way in which the media presents us is real.
-For those reasons I am skeptical about ‘climate change’.
+For those reasons I am sceptical about ‘climate change’.

 Weather